-Stratford Waterfront is a new neighbourhood that will enable some of the world’s leading cultural and educational institutions to reach out into the east London boroughs that hosted the Olympic Games.
-This important legacy investment will create new venues for Sadler’s Wells, UAL’s London College of Fashion and the Victoria & Albert Museum, as well as a significant number of new homes, retail space, a high-quality public realm and additional cultural/community spaces that extend the Park’s reach while inviting residents and visitors alike to participate in an exciting cross-pollination of culture, education and research.
-The masterplan achieves this through accessible and porous architecture that is welcoming to people of all walks of life.
+Stratford Waterfront is a new neighbourhood that will enable some of the world’s leading cultural and educational institutions to reach out into the London boroughs that hosted the Olympic Games.
+This important legacy investment will be the largest cultural investment in London since the Festival of Britain and the Southbank.
+It will also add a significant number of new homes, retail space, a high-quality public realm and additional cultural/community spaces that extend the Park’s reach while inviting residents and visitors alike to participate in an exciting cross-pollination of culture, education and research.
+The project aspires to achieve this through accessible and porous architecture that is welcoming to people of all walks of life.

 London Legacy Development Corporation (LLDC)